You are here

 Key findings for England

-- seeing someone from NHS mental health services often enough
+- seeing NHS mental health services often enough

-- receiving help with finding support for financial advice or benefits
+- being given help and advice with finding support with physical health needs, financial advice or benefits

 - younger people (aged 18-35)